 (Fusco, holding the doorknob on the other side, is wearing a huge grin as the subtitles indicate: "Blows thudding, man grunting".)

 - Firstly Greer turns the tables on Peter Collier who seemingly held all the cards, when his operatives arrive and kill most of Colliers men.
-Greer then reveals that Vigilance was created by Decima as a False Flag Operation, twists the knife by telling Collier he was the one who sent the mysterious text messages which caused Coller to become a terrorist and after a few more seconds of gloating, blows him away
+Greer then reveals that Vigilance was created by Decima as a False Flag Operation, twists the knife by telling Collier he was the one who sent the mysterious text messages which caused Coller to become a terrorist and after a few more seconds of gloating, has Lambert, his subordinate, blow him away

 Control: "As a sworn officer of the US government, I can neither confirm nor deny anything pertaining to this matter.
 And I will say the same damn thing to every other question until the moment you put that gun to my head and pull the trigger."